LINE app sticker market

 The birth of LINE and how it stretched?

 LINE became one of the fastest growing member registration app on the mobile devices.
 It was implemented shortly after the March 2011 earthquake caused by a catastrophic tsunami which devastated Japan and shock the international community.
 The unimaginable aftermath destruction had effected large proportion of the Japanese phone system.
 This incident initiated employees of NHN Japan, a subsidiary of South Korean internet company Naver, to come up with a solution for the people to contact family and friends during these crises.
 It was on 23 June 2011, LINE launch it’s free mobile application to the public.
 Within a year LINE had 50 million users in under a year.
-In comparison, Facebook took three years to reach 58 million users, according to
+In comparison, Facebook took three years to reach 58 million users, according to Reuters.
+With the rapid climb of subscribers and with it being fundamentally popular, LINE became the key messaging force in the Asian region.
+While this was all happening above the shores of Australian land, most people here were happily attached to WhatsApp and it seems to still be the case.

 So how can I sell Stickers on LINE?